The Lost Soles Series

 Runnin' on Empty

 This old abandoned gas station is the 5th backdrop for the Lost Soles Series.
 As we drove up I first noticed the enormous 24 hour service sign for a station that once provided gas and a cool drink to the weary travelers making the long journey through the desert.
-I imagined what it looked like in it’s heyday, when its purpose was to refuel our cars and our bodies.

 It no longer serves that purpose.
 Instead the gas pumps are empty, the store and grounds are overrun with discarded items and trash, angry graffiti covers its crumbling walls and the smell of urine permeates the desert air.

 This grounded fishing boat is the setting for the 4th backdrop in the Lost Sole Series.
 How many times have we set a course for a life destination only to have our ship run aground?
-Then when all seems hopeless the tide suddenly turns and we are able to continue our journey, albeit at times with a change of course or direction.

 On July 28th, 2017 a commercial fishing boat out of Morro Bay was returning to port when it ran aground near Point Estero off the coast of Cayucos, California.
 Beyond the removal of hazardous materials, it was never salvaged and still remains today in its final resting place.